INFURA/ethdenver-2019/docs/README.md

 EthQL exists in 2 forms: EthQL Simplified and EthQL Extended.
 Both have advantages and disadvantages in choosing which one to use.
 However, both relay on the power of GraphQL to provide a modern development experience when developing a dAPP

+## Which one is best
+That all depends on what your use-case is and how you want to run EthQL.
+Both have advantages and disadvantages as can be found in this documentation.